Skip to Main Content

 Weaknesses:

-• Not all of the pages on government or NGO websites are updated frequently - always check for the date it was last updated.
+• Not all of the pages on government or organizational websites are updated frequently - always check for the date it was last updated.

 • Sometimes these sources do not provide references or citations, or list the authors involved in their creation.